-Baton Rouge has some of the best Cajun and creole food that Louisiana can offer.
-You will find some of the best po-boys served at The Chimes, a restaurant located next to LSU.
-You can catch a delicious bite before cheering on the purple and gold Tigers to victory!
+Baton Rouge has some of the best Cajun and creole food that Louisiana offers.
+Try po-boys served at The Chimes, a restaurant next to Louisiana State University.
+You can catch a bite before cheering on the purple and gold Tigers to victory!

 Have a taste of authentic gumbo at Louisiana Lagniappe, a popular restaurant in Baton Rouge for Cajun/creole dining.
 And during Mardi Gras take a bite of king cake—made from sweet brioche dough with a glazed top sprinkled with colorful sugar.

 Check out these tips for living well on a budget.